ArvinVeiyon/WFB-ng-for-all/WiFi-hardware.md

 ---------------------------------
 The following Atheros chipsets should work (not used by author):

- -  Atheros AR9271, Atheros AR9280, Atheros AR9287.
+ -  Atheros AR9271, Atheros AR9280, Atheros AR9287 and other **ath9k** usb cards.
 They requires patched **firmware** for injection support.
+ -  Atheros AR9350 (SoM, WiFi AP like TP-Link CPE510).
+Works out of box, but unable to control tx power.
  -  ~~Ralink RT28xx family.
 Cheap, but doesn't produced anymore.
 System was tested with ALPHA AWUS051NH v2 as TX and array of RT5572 OEM cards as RX in 5GHz mode.~~  **Ralink packet injection is broken in latest 5.x kernels** (injection became too slow and eats 100% cpu)